 - Consider installing a burglar alarm, fitting more secure locks, or joining a neighbourhood watch scheme.
 These decrease the chances of burglary and should bring policy prices down.

 - Don’t just opt for insurance from your bank or mortgage provider – shop around to find the best priced policy for you.
-You can compare a range of home insurance policies on ClearScore in seconds; just check your offers page.

 Up to 20% of home insurance claims get rejected,* which is the last thing you want if you’re needing to make a claim.
-There are two ways to avoid this.

-The first is to take the time to ensure every single detail you enter when you take out the policy is correct.
+To avoid this, take the time to ensure every single detail you enter when you take out the policy is correct.
 When you buy home insurance you’ll be asked about the brickwork, roof tiles, types of windows, locks etc. that you have.
 One inaccurate answer can often invalidate your policy when you make a claim (we know, it’s a pain).

 *Claim acceptance rates for combined home insurance reported by thefor 31 UK and EAA insurers, year ending 31st August 2018.